mikkosyrja/kuxaku/README.md

 Communication delay table (delay.png) shows one-way communication delay in minutes between following locations: Mercury, Venus, Earth, Mars, Tycho, Ceres, Pallas, Vesta, Hygiea, Jupiter and Saturn.
 Delay between planet's moons is usually less than 10 seconds.
 Delay between Earth and Moon is about 1.3 seconds.

-Travel time tables (travel\*.png) show travel times in hours between same locations using 0.3g, 1.0g, 2.0g and 5.0g accelerations.
-Simple brachistochrone equation t=2*sqrt(d/a) is currently used.
+Travel time tables (travel\*.png) show travel times in hours between same locations using 0.3g, 1.0g and 2.0g accelerations.
+Last acceleration value can be changed with command line argument.
+Simple brachistochrone equation t=2*sqrt(d/a) is currently used for calculation.
 It assumes full acceleration to a halfway point, flip and deceleration to the destination.

-Simple travel profile above does not always make sense.
-Faster one could be: initial high-g acceleration with the juice for a few hours, 1g cruise to a halfway point, 1g deceleration cruise and final high-g braking with the juice again.
-Belters, of course, would prefer cruising at 0.3g and some would like to brake earlier to avoid the juice hangover at arrival.
-Tables alone cannot handle all that.
-We may need some kind of travel calculator program.

 ## Ephemerides data